mp-ng/sudoku-solver/README.md

 # Sudoku Solver ✏️
 Sudoku puzzle solver using recursion. &nbsp;
-Includes a text version and a GUI version using Pygame. &nbsp;
+Includes a text version and a GUI version using Pygame.

 <img src = "./sudoku.png" width=400>